Social Mobility has been added to Bookmarks.

 'Fostering inclusion' and 'Taking care of each other' are two of our global shared values and at the heart of everything we do at Deloitte.
 We know that having a diverse workforce improves employee experience, brings better results for our clients, and makes a more meaningful impact on society.
 But to help measure our impact, and ensure we are truly reflective of society, we need to have good data.

 That is why we are working hard with our people and updating our systems to ensure that we are able to capture and understand our workforce demographics.
 And as of 2019, more than 60% of our people had disclosed information about their social and educational background.

 Our approach to social mobility in society

-As part of Social Mobility Week 2016, we spoke to several Deloitte people who have been willing to share their personal story of social mobility, or their perspectives on the importance of supporting people from low-income backgrounds and creating equality of opportunity.
+We spoke to several Deloitte people who have been willing to share their personal story of social mobility, or their perspectives on the importance of supporting people from low-income backgrounds and creating equality of opportunity.